≡ Menu

 🎯 Bottom Line Up Front

 Can you get life insurance with ulcers?
-Yes, absolutely.
+YES.
 Most people with peptic ulcers, including gastric (stomach) and duodenal ulcers, can obtain life insurance at standard to slightly rated premiums.
 Simple, uncomplicated ulcers that have healed with treatment typically have minimal impact on insurability.

-However, complicated ulcers with bleeding, perforation, or recurrent disease, as well as ulcers associated with serious underlying conditions, may result in higher ratings or require more careful carrier selection.
+Complicated ulcers with bleeding, perforation, or recurrent disease, as well as ulcers associated with serious underlying conditions, may result in higher ratings or require careful carrier selection.

 10%